 The transcatheter aortic valve replacement (TAVR) procedure allows a team of cardiologists and cardiac surgeons to insert a new valve inside your diseased valve without open heart surgery.
 The new valve is put in place through a catheter that is inserted through the groin or between the ribs.
 The Edwards SAPIEN valve is the first and only FDA-approved transcatheter aortic heart valve in the U.S.

-For more information on TAVR or to schedule an appointment at the Heart Valve Center, call Missouri Baptist at 314-996-3627 or email us.
+For more information on TAVR or to schedule an appointment at the Heart Valve Center, call Missouri Baptist at 314-996-3627 or contact us online.

 During the TAVR procedure, the new aortic valve is inserted over a wire through a catheter that is threaded into place from a small incision in the leg or between the ribs with no open chest incision necessary.
 The diseased valve is first enlarged with a small balloon, and then the replacement valve is threaded through the vascular system on a balloon to the heart where high resolution X-ray and sonography equipment is used to place the valve in the right location.

 Once the valve is in the right location in the heart, the balloon is expanded and the valve is deployed.
 Additional pictures are taken of the heart with X-ray and sonography to assure that the valve has been appropriately placed and is functioning properly.
 The groin is then closed and the patient remains in the hospital for continued monitoring.
 When the patients’ recovery is complete, the patient is then discharged, often 2-10 days after the procedure.
-View a diagram outlining the steps of the procedure.
+TAVR Procedure Step by Step Guide

 Patients who are considered inoperable or high-risk may receive the new valve through a catheter inserted into the top of the leg, or groin area.